Corporate Governance Principles

 Pursuant to fiduciary duties of loyalty and care and the Company’s applicable policies, each director is required to protect and hold confidential all non-public information obtained by virtue of his or her position as a director, absent the express or implied permission of the Board to disclose such information.
 Accordingly, no copies of any Board or Committee materials distributed to or prepared by the directors, whether printed or electronic, may be retained by any director after the date of a meeting of the Board or Committee (as applicable) immediately following the meeting for which such materials were originally distributed or prepared.
 This policy allows the directors to retain Board or Committee materials for a limited period of time in order to facilitate the review and approval of meeting minutes, while the official copy of all Board and Committee materials shall be retained thereafter solely by the Company.

-In addition to the formal Board meetings, the non-executive directors meet prior to each Board meeting.
+In addition to the formal Board meetings, the non-executive directors meet in conjunction with each regularly-scheduled Board meeting.
 The non-executive Directors also meet regularly with the CEO.

 The Board of Directors conducts an annual long-range strategic planning meeting, generally following the Annual Meeting of Shareholders.
-During these meetings, members of senior management also participate in addressing strategic issues facing the Company.
+During these meetings, members of senior management also participate in addressing strategic issues facing the Company, including management succession planning.
 In addition to consideration of strategic and long-term issues, the Board undertakes a review of its own performance, functions and processes, to determine whether the Board and its committees are functioning effectively and identify areas for improvement.